Let’s explore the Myth of the Normal Name.

 The bottom line?
 The most commonly bestowed baby names in the US change constantly.

 There’s a reason Phyllis, Shirley, and Troy dismiss Sebastian, Wyatt, and Elijah, Scarlett, Penelope, and Paisley as weird.
-If a kid in their generation had one of those names, it would stick out.
+If a kid in their generation wore one of those names, it would stick out.
 But they’re just plain missing how much names change … and how quickly!

 Are there classic names?
 Sure: